adsforce/docs/src/en/welcome-to-adsforce/advertising-effectiveness/README.md

 ## Ad Performance Analytics Methods

-An Ad Performance Analytics methods are the rule, or set of rules, used to determine how credit for an event is assigned to touchpoints in conversion paths.
-For example, last touch Ad Performance Analytics assigns 100% credit to the final click immediately prior to sales or conversions.
+Ad Performance Analytics methods are the rules, used to determine which media source is the conversion path.
+For example, last click Ad Performance Analytics based on the media source that last clicked.

 Adsforce uses a variety of Performance Analytics methods, as following：